Image

 Phase 3

-• Participants must have PWS and EDS and have a caregiver to help with the study.
+• Participants must have PWS and EDS and a caregiver to help with study tasks.

 Study details